 5. Try Aromatherapy

 Better yet, try aromatherapy + self-massage!
 Use sunflower or coconut oil (both of are cooling oils) and add a few drops of a soothing essential oils like mint, rose, or sandalwood.
-Try our Soothing Aromatherapy Blend or, if you need a mood booster, the Uplifting Aromatherapy Blend.
+Try our aromatherapy blends for a soothing shift in body and mind.

 6. Balance Your Breath